Aquarama Aquarium Theater of the Sea

 Aquarama Aquarium Theater of the Sea, also known as Aquarama, was a unique 1960s aquarium attraction located in South Philadelphia, Pennsylvania, at the intersection of Broad Street and Hartranft Street, just west of the South Philadelphia Sports Complex, south of Marconi Plaza, north of FDR Park, Philadelphia Naval Shipyard and Philadelphia Naval Hospital.
 It adjoined the east border of the newly developed residential neighborhood Packer Park at 3300 South Broad Street.

-Admission cost: Children $1 Adults $2

-Hours of operation: 10 A.M. to 6 P.M.